anonlang/anonlang/lib/readme.md

 Raw thoughts:

 - How about an 'app' lib?
   - Maybe don't need this because everything is an app?
+Though, even libs?
+Do we really need to differentiate between the two?
+It could help prevent circular dependencies.
   - Maybe a 'publish' lib instead?
     - This would recognize more config values.
 - Something related to 'file' lib would be 'convert' and 'merge'.